 The most important thing is that you must let go of wanting to control or change your partner's behaviour; you can only change your own behaviour.
-You might not like her behaviour, but that does not ever excuse your choice to use violence and abuse.
+You might not like his behaviour, but that does not ever excuse your choice to use violence and abuse.

-If you have children, how are they affected by the abuse to your partner?
+If you or your partner have, or care for children, how are they affected by the abuse to your partner?